-This easy recipe for Baked Salmon Teriyaki is sure to become a family favorite.
-Nestled in crisp lettuce cups, these Baked Teriyaki Salmon Lettuce Wraps are a protein-packed meal for lunch or dinner.
+This easy recipe for Baked Teriyaki Salmon is sure to become a family favorite.
+Nestled in crisp lettuce cups, these Teriyaki Salmon Lettuce Wraps are a protein-packed meal for lunch or dinner.

 In my younger, pre-children days, some friends and I would frequent a local Japanese restaurant nearly every weekend.
 The food was phenomenal, and that’s really where my love of sushi began.
 Along with sushi, we would order the barbecued salmon (which had a sweet teriyaki flavor) and the tiger shrimp lettuce wraps with this incredible, creamy sauce.
 They were seriously amazing, and we would gorge ourselves to the point you’d think we would have rolled out of there.

-Then the marinated salmon is baked in the oven, while the remaining marinade is cooked on the stove-top to become a sweet glaze for the finished salmon.
+Then the marinated teriyaki salmon is baked in the oven, while the remaining marinade is cooked on the stove-top to become a sweet glaze for the finished salmon.
 Toasted sesame seeds are completely optional, but really add a nice, slightly nutty flavor.
 Boiled the sauce is important to avoid the risk of bacteria from the raw fish.

 - The salmon pieces are then cut in half (or not depending on the size of your lettuce cups), and placed on top of each lettuce cup.